The Husband and I have been together almost ten years, and over the course of that time, there's only one thing that we consistently disagree on:

 - In a large skillet over medium-high heat, brown and crumble hot Italian sausage, about 5-8 minutes.
 Add onion and garlic and cook for an additional 2-3 minutes or until some of the onion begins to turn opaque (no need to cook onion completely at this point).
 Drain grease from skillet.

-- In a large crockpot, add cooked sausage and veggies and diced potato.
+- In a 6oz crock pot (or bigger), add cooked sausage and veggies and diced potato.
 Season with salt and pepper, to taste.
 Pour chicken broth on top.
 There should be enough broth to cover the tops of the potatoes; if there isn't, add up to 2 cups water.

 - Gently stir ingredients, cover crock pot, and cook on LOW for 5-6 hours or on HIGH for 3-4 hours.